kaushikgayal/gcp-http-server/README.md

 # gcp-http-server
-Module to create Apache Server in GCP
+Module to create Apache Server in GCP.
+This module consists of 4 tests to test below scenarios:
+1. Good Input
+2. Bad Input
+3. Validating the name of VM Instance
+4. Intergation Testing - Testing whether the website is accessible from Internet or not?

 Run below command to set required environment variable:
 ```bash